FAQ

 When do I need Anchor vs Dedicated?+

-Dedicated delivers high-touch coordination with weekly updates, reserved capacity, appointment prep as needed, and limited hospitalization assistance.
+Dedicated provides weekly coordination for households where something care-related is happening most weeks — specialist visits, therapy, transportation planning, caregiver coordination, or recurring follow-up.
 Anchor is for daily persistence — daily check-ins, broader appointment attendance by phone/video, caregiver handoff discipline, and facility/transition coordination with daily updates.
 If you're spending significant time each day getting a reliable status update from caregivers, or if caregiver turnover keeps resetting the system, Anchor is likely the right fit.
 Most families step down to Dedicated once things stabilize.

 Compare plans on the pricing page →